Conservative Electors Association: Candidates

-Although he has not expressed interest in running in the 2026 Vancouver municipal election, journalist and candidate in the 2014 Vancouver municipal election Kirk LaPointe was shown in a Mainstreet Research opinion poll to be leading that city's mayoral race as a member of the Conservative Electors Association.
-John Coupar, a former Vancouver Park Board member and Conservative Party of British Columbia candidate in the 2024 British Columbia general election for the riding of Vancouver-Little Mountain, was also leading in the poll.
-Another Mainstreet poll has shown the Conservatives leading the Surrey mayoral election with 25% of the vote.
+Although he did not express interest in running in the 2026 Vancouver municipal election, journalist and candidate in the 2014 Vancouver municipal election Kirk LaPointe was shown in an October 2025 Mainstreet Research opinion poll to be leading that city's mayoral race as a member of the Conservative Electors Association.
+He instead ran for mayor of West Vancouver as an independent.
+John Coupar, a former Vancouver Park Board member and Conservative Party of British Columbia candidate in the 2024 British Columbia general election for the riding of Vancouver-Little Mountain, was also leading in the Mainstreet Research poll.
+He decided to run for Vancouver city council with the Vancouver Liberal Electors Association.
+The party ended up not running any candidates in Vancouver.